Mari Illustrious Makinami: Public response

 Mari was received positively in Japan; although she appeared in only a few scenes, she immediately attracted public attention.
-She became popular, and appeared in the monthly polls of readers' favorite animated characters in the magazine Newtype; she placed third in September 2009, months after the debut of Evangelion 2.0.
+She became popular, and appeared in the monthly polls of readers' favourite animated characters in the magazine Newtype; she placed third in September 2009, months after the debut of Evangelion 2.0.
 Mari was ranked 24th on Newtype's March 2010 list of the best female characters of the 2000s.
-She topped the list in July of that year, after the release of the Japanese Blu-ray edition of Evangelion: 2.0, and finished eighth in August.
+She topped the list in July of that year, and finished eighth in August.
 In June 2021, in conjunction with the release of Evangelion: 3.0+1.0 Thrice Upon a Time, the character returned to Newtype's monthly polls in third place.

 Yahoo!
 Japan asked in 2009 to anime fans which animated heroine they would like to marry; Mari finished first, with 11,348 votes.
 In 2013, the website AnimeOne asked its users to name the best female character with glasses in the history of Japanese animation; Mari finished 37th, with about two hundred votes.
 Similar polls were also taken by the website Goo Ranking in which she ranked among the best glasses-wearing characters for several years, and was listed among Sakamoto's most memorable roles.
 In popularity polls of Neon Genesis Evangelion characters, Mari consistently placed in the top ten but usually the lowest Eva pilot.